 Why would I perform a company check?

-Whether you are a business owner, an investor, a supplier or consumer, there are numerous occasions when it may be sensible or necessary to exercise due diligence before doing business with a particular company.
+Whether you are a business owner, an investor, a supplier or a consumer, there are numerous occasions when it may be sensible or necessary to exercise due diligence before doing business with a particular company.
 By performing a company check, you can:

 - Find out if a company is genuine.